 4 Tips for Paying at the Gas Pump

-How many times have you heard that saying, “it’s not safe to use your debit card at a gas pump?”
-Or really anywhere for that matter?
+How many times have you heard some version of the saying, “It’s not safe to use your debit card at a gas pump?”
+Or to use it really anywhere for that matter?

-The truth is when you are smart about how you pay, it’s completely safe to use your debit card anywhere.
+The truth is, when you are smart about how you pay, it’s usually safe to use your debit card anywhere.

-Fraudsters are notorious for placing card skimming devices on gas pumps.
-Here are some ways you can be smart when you pay at the pump:
+While fraudsters are notorious for doing things like placing card skimming devices on gas pumps, falling victim to these and other scams doesn’t have to be inevitable.
+Here are some ways you can look for tell-tale signs of fraud, protect your sensitive information, and be plain smart when you pay at the pump.

 1. Choose Credit